wultra/powerauth-push-server/docs/PowerAuth-Push-Server-0.21.0.md

 You can apply following database indexes to improve database performance of Push Server.

-The DDL script is identical for all supported databases:
+The DDL script for Oracle:
 ```sql
 CREATE UNIQUE INDEX PUSH_APP_CRED_APP ON PUSH_APP_CREDENTIALS(APP_ID);